Lim137/to-do-list/README.md

 npm install
 ```

-## add a file with information about the database
-## The file name should be db.js.
+## add a file with information about the database.
+The file name should be db.js.
 This file should be located in the folder backend.
+## Sample file contents

 ```
 const { Pool } = require("pg");